Types of Safaris

 Luxury Lodges and Permanent Camps

-This option usually includes 3 or 4 locations.
-You move from one place to another in a safari vehicle, boat or plane.
+This option usually includes 2 or 4 locations.
+You move from one place to another on foot, in a safari vehicle, boat or plane.
 There are usually other guests in the camp who may join you for activities, game drives, river cruises, fishing, and village visits.
-Lodges and permanent tents feature luxury bedding, flush toilets, and plenty of hot water.
+Lodges and permanent tents feature luxurious bedding, flush toilets, and plenty of hot water.
 Gourmet meals, often with several choices, daily laundry service, and gift shops with local crafts are standard.
-Two great places to do this are in Zambia's South Luangwa National Park and Botswana's Okavango Delta.
-Zambia's Luangua NP is thought by many to be the best in Africa due to its luxury accommodations, plentiful wildlife, a variety of habitats and excellent guides.
+Three great places to do this are in Zambia's Kafue NP or South Luangwa NP and Botswana's Okavango Delta.
+Zambia's Kafue NP and Luangua NP are thought by many to be the best in Africa due to the luxury accommodations, lack of tourist traffic, indigenous and abundant wildlife, a variety of habitats and excellent guides.
 Walking safaris and night drives, not possible in most other safari destinations, make this park unique.
-The lodges here are connected by trails, and you can choose to walk, with an armed guide, from one to another.
+The lodges in South Luangua are connected by trails, and you can choose to walk, with an armed guide, from one to another.
 The Okavango is heaven on earth, unspoiled by human traffic.
 Here, we offer private and lodge safaris.
 The wildlife is also indigenous and abundant.
 Botswana has more elephants that any place in the world.
 A popular spot to begin or end your safari is at the world-famous Victoria Falls.
-On the Zambian side of the falls, our customers stay at the Avanti Hotel which is within walking distance of the East cataract of the falls.
+On the Zambian side of the falls, our customers stay at the Avani Hotel which is within walking distance of the East cataract of the falls.
 On the Zimbabwe side, they stay at the Ilala Lodge or one of the many other fine hotels in the area.

 Chobe River Cruise - Add-on

-Your 3 day cruise aboard a luxury houseboat with private accommodations is in one of the most diverse wildlife and bird areas in Africa.
-A professionally guided river boat is also provided for daily outings if you wish to get up close and personal with the wildlife.
+our three day cruise aboard a luxury houseboat with private accommodations is in one of the most diverse wildlife and bird areas in Africa.
+If you wish to get up close and personal with the wildlife, a professionally guided river boat is also available for daily outings.
 You may also get a taste of the local culture by visiting a local Zambezi community, the Subiya, as they go about their daily lives.

 Self-drive trips are easiest in Namibia and South Africa because of the good roads.
 We take the worry out of these trips by making your reservations at hotels and bed and breakfast inns, arranging for your rental car, and suggesting or reserving guided day trips in parks, reserves, historical sites, botanical gardens, etc. We have done this several times ourselves and can give you lots of ideas.
 Cape Town is another interesting and historic destination with lots to see and do, including the spectacularly scenic drive to Cape of Good Hope.